 - 1. First Offense Developmental Conversation and Official Reminder of Policy/Notification of Violation. - 2.
-Second Offense Developmental Conversation, Official Notification of Violation, Required completion of specifically assigned modules in SafeColleges within a designated timeframe.
-Failure to complete the meeting/module(s) within set timeframe will result in \$150 fine and a letter explaining the fine will be sent to the student's home address. - 3.
-Third Offense Developmental Conversation, Official Notification of Violation, Required (re)completion of specifically assigned modules in SafeColleges and follow up informational meeting with Student Counseling and Psychological Services Center within specified time frame.
-If modules/meetings are not completed within timeframe allotted there will be a \$250 fine and a letter explaining the fine will be sent to the student's home address. - 4.
+Second Offense Developmental Conversation, Official Notification of Violation, required completion of specifically assigned modules in SafeColleges within a designated timeframe.
+Failure to complete the meeting/module(s) within a set time limit will result in a \$150 fine and a letter explaining the fine will be sent to the student's home address. - 3.
+Third Offense Developmental Conversation, Official Notification of Violation, required (re)completion of specifically assigned modules in SafeColleges and follow up informational meeting with Student Counseling and Psychological Services Center within specified time frame.
+If modules/meetings are not completed within the timeframe, there will be a \$250 fine, and a letter explaining the fine will be sent to the student's home address. - 4.
 Fourth Offense Academically withdrawn from the university.

-If you have questions or concerns, contact the Dean of Students at 502-873-4426 or egray@spalding.edu
+If you have questions or concerns, contact Dr. Erica Gray, Dean of Students, at 502-873-4426 or egray@spalding.edu